 Interworking profiles can be created by cloning one of the pre-defined default profiles, or by adding a new profile.
-To configure the interworking profile in the enterprise direction, select Global Profiles \rightarrow Server Interworking on the left navigation pane.
+To configure the interworking profile in the enterprise direction, select Configuration Profiles \rightarrow Server Interworking on the left navigation pane.
 Under Interworking Profiles, select avaya-ru from the list of pre-defined profiles.
-Click Clone.
+Click Clone (not shown).